ncatlab/nlab-content/pages/0/7/3/8/8370/content.md

 (Notice that [Melliès 06](#Mellies06) on [p.2](https://hal.archives-ouvertes.fr/hal-00154243/document#page=3) does mean to regard [[λ-calculus]] as [[programming language]].)

-In [Harper 11](#Harper11) the profoundness of the trilogy inspires the following emphatic prose:
+In [Harper 11](#Harper11) the profoundness of the trilogy inspires the following emphatic prose, alluding to the doctrinal position of 'trinitarianism':

 > The central dogma of computational trinitarianism holds that Logic, Languages, and Categories are but three manifestations of one divine notion of computation.
 There is no preferred route to enlightenment: each aspect provides insights that comprise the experience of computation in our lives.